Open-Earth-Foundation/OpenClimate/README.md

     git submodule update --init

-It can be helpful to go into the following submodule's folders and get the latest commit or switch to the branch you want to work on, such as:
+It can be helpful to go into the following submodule's folders and get the latest commit or switch to the branch you want to work on:

     cd OpenClimate-hub-controller
     git checkout main